-- Material that is inappropriate or illegal for children to have; such as racist, radical / extremist or pornographic material - Medicines or home remedies unless agreed to by the Principal and which are included as part of a written medical/health care plan - 8.1.1.
+19.1.1.
 The academy will retain and dispose of these as appropriate.
-They will not be returned to the child or parent
+They will not be returned to the child or parent.

-9. Other
+20. Other

-9.1.
+20.1.
 Electronic devices

-- 9.1.1.
-If any member of staff suspects they may find an indecent image of a child (sometimes known as nude or semi-nude images or youth-produced sexual imagery) on an electronic device, they must never intentionally view the image, and must never copy, print, share, store or save such images. - 9.1.2.
-When an incident might involve an indecent image of a child and/or video, the member of staff should confiscate the device, avoid looking at the device and refer the incident to the DSL (or deputy) immediately. - 9.1.3.
-Any device which is confiscated will be returned to the child or parent within 48 hours, this will be following consultation with the police.
+- 20.1.1.
+If any member of staff suspects they may find an indecent image of a child (sometimes known as nude or semi-nude images or youth-produced sexual imagery) on an electronic device, they must never intentionally view the image, and must never copy, print, share, store or save such images. - 20.1.2.
+When an incident might involve an indecent image of a child and/or video, the member of staff should confiscate the device, avoid looking at the device and refer the incident to the DSL (or deputy) immediately.

-9.2.
+20.1.3.
+Any device which is confiscated will be kept at main reception and await parental collection unless the academy is instructed to hand over to the police.

+20.2.
 Exceptions to returns

-- 9.2.1.
-Any device containing, (but not limited to)

-- indecent images of children

-- pornography

-- abusive messages

-- images or videos relating to suspected criminal behaviour

-will be retained until such time as an investigation has taken place.

-9.2.2.
-The DSL or member of the core safeguarding team will contact the police if a member of staff finds any image, data or file that they suspect might constitute a specific offence.
+- 20.2.1.
+Any device containing, (but not limited to) - indecent images of children - pornography - abusive messages - images or videos relating to suspected criminal behaviour - will be retained until such time as an investigation has taken place. - 20.2.2.
+The DSL or member of the core safeguarding team will contact the police if a member of staff finds any image, data, or file that they suspect might constitute a specific offence.

-9.3.
+20.3.
 Examining data or files on electronic devices

-- 9.3.1.
-Staff designated by the principal, may examine any data or files on an electronic device that has been confiscated if there is good reason to do so. - 9.3.2.
-In determining whether there is a 'good reason' to examine the data or files, there should be reasonable suspicion that the data or file on the device has been, or could be used, to cause harm, undermine the safe environment of the school and disrupt teaching, or be used to commit an offence.

-- 9.3.3.
-If a member of staff finds any image, data or file that they suspect might constitute a specified offence, it must be delivered to the DSL or principal who will arrange for delivery to the police as soon as is reasonably practicable. - 9.3.4.
+- 20.3.1.
+Staff designated by the principal, may examine any data or files on an electronic device that has been confiscated if there is good reason to do so. - 20.3.2.
+In determining whether there is a 'good reason' to examine the data or files, there should be reasonable suspicion that the data or file on the device has been, or could be used, to cause harm, undermine the safe environment of the school and disrupt teaching, or be used to commit an offence. - 20.3.3.
+If a member of staff finds any image, data, or file that they suspect might constitute a specified offence, it must be delivered to the DSL or principal who will arrange for delivery to the police as soon as is reasonably practicable. - 20.3.4.
 In exceptional circumstance the DSL or principal may dispose of the image or data if there is a good reason to do so.

-9.4.
+20.4.
 Disposing of data or images

-- 9.4.1.
-The DSL /principal will consider whether material found on an electronic device may constitute evidence relating to a suspected offence. - 9.4.2.
-In those instances, the data or files should not be deleted, and the device must be handed to the police as soon as it is reasonably practicable. - 9.4.3.
-If the data or files are not suspected to be evidence in relation to an offence, the DSL/principal may delete the data or files if the continued existence of the data or file is likely to continue to cause harm to any person and the child and/or the parent refuses to delete the data or files themselves
+- 20.4.1.
+The DSL /principal will consider whether material found on an electronic device may constitute evidence relating to a suspected offence. - 20.4.2.
+In those instances, the data or files should not be deleted, and the device must be handed to the police as soon as it is reasonably practicable. - 20.4.3.
+If the data or files are not suspected to be evidence in relation to an offence, the DSL/principal may delete the data or files if the continued existence of the data or file is likely to continue to cause harm to any person and the child and/or the parent refuses to delete the data or files themselves.